nanw1103/parallel-processing-patterns/README.md

 While developing services with scalability, throughput, and performance as major concerns, some common problems in parallel processing are solved in similar ways.
 The solution for each problem is common so can be summarized as a pattern.
-The target problems are most related to concurrent operation, parallel processing, throttle control, and I/O sensitive.
+The target problems are most related to concurrent operation, parallel processing, throttle control, and I/O sensitive operations.

 These patterns are not as common as the GoF Design Patterns, but are effective and common in specific scenarios.
-Being aware of these patterns at early design and implementation phase will be beneficial for performance-critical services.
+Being aware of these patterns at an early design and implementation phase will be beneficial for performance-critical services.

-These patterns are summarized from my own development, so are named per my understanding.
+_These patterns are summarized from my own development, so are named per my understanding.
 Some of them may already be summarized by others with a different name.
-If there's an existing reference, please let me know.
+If there's an existing reference, please let me know._

 This list is a work in progress.